Apoorva-Sinhaa/CNN_Image_Classifier/README.md

-# CIFAR-10 CNN Classifier
+# CIFAR-10 CNN Image Classifier

-A small PyTorch project where a Convolutional Neural Network is trained to recognize objects in the CIFAR-10 dataset.
+A Python project that uses a Convolutional Neural Network (CNN) to classify images into predefined object categories.

-The goal of this project is to understand how CNNs work on real RGB images and how model performance changes compared to simpler datasets like MNIST.
+The model is trained on the CIFAR-10 dataset and learns to recognize common objects such as vehicles and animals from color images.

 ---

-## What this project covers
+## What this project does

-- Working with color image data (3-channel inputs)
-- Building and training a basic CNN architecture
+- Trains a CNN to classify images into 10 object classes
-- Using convolution, pooling, and fully connected layers
+- Processes RGB images using convolution and pooling layers
+- Predicts the most likely object category for each image
-- Evaluating predictions and inspecting incorrect classifications
+- Visualizes model predictions to understand correct and incorrect classifications

 ---

+## Why this project

+This project was built to understand how CNNs extract visual features from images and how object classification works on real-world color image datasets.

+It also explores the differences in model behavior between simpler datasets and more complex image data.

+---

-## Tools and Libraries
+## Tools Used

 - Python
 - PyTorch